SecondHandSushi/Project-1-Mental-Tech/README.md

 ### November 14, 2023 discussion
-  •	Make bins for ages – 18 – 24, 25 – 34, 35 – 44, 45 – 54, 55 – 64, 65 – 74, 75+
+  -	Make bins for ages – 18 – 24, 25 – 34, 35 – 44, 45 – 54, 55 – 64, 65 – 74, 75+
-  •	Fill blanks with No Response – 1428 total responses.
+  -	Fill blanks with No Response – 1428 total responses.
 Consider how “no response” will impact number analysis.
-  •	Added ‘cur’ and ‘prev’ for “willing to discuss with supervisor” question
+  -	Added ‘cur’ and ‘prev’ for “willing to discuss with supervisor” question
-  •	Cindy will look at 2016 – 2019 datasets to merge and look at trends over time
+  -	Cindy will look at 2016 – 2019 datasets to merge and look at trends over time
-  •	Rest of us:
+  -	Rest of us:
-  o	gender vs. Would you feel comfortable discussing a mental health disorder with your direct supervisor(s)? comf_discuss_mh_disorder_cur_superv - Lori o	age band vs. Would you feel comfortable discussing a mental health disorder with your direct supervisor(s)? comf_discuss_mh_disorder_cur_superv - Matt o	size of employer vs. Would you feel comfortable discussing a mental health disorder with your direct supervisor(s)? comf_discuss_mh_disorder_cur_superv - Brady o	country vs. Would you feel comfortable discussing a mental health disorder with your direct supervisor(s)? comf_discuss_mh_disorder_cur_superv - Heather o	remote vs. Would you feel comfortable discussing a mental health disorder with your direct supervisor(s)? comf_discuss_mh_disorder_cur_superv - Chad o	Diagnosis vs. Would you feel comfortable discussing a mental health disorder with your direct supervisor(s)? comf_discuss_mh_disorder_cur_superv - Jennifer
+    -	gender vs. Would you feel comfortable discussing a mental health disorder with your direct supervisor(s)? comf_discuss_mh_disorder_cur_superv - Lori
+    -	age band vs. Would you feel comfortable discussing a mental health disorder with your direct supervisor(s)? comf_discuss_mh_disorder_cur_superv - Matt
+    -	size of employer vs. Would you feel comfortable discussing a mental health disorder with your direct supervisor(s)? comf_discuss_mh_disorder_cur_superv - Brady
+    -	country vs. Would you feel comfortable discussing a mental health disorder with your direct supervisor(s)? comf_discuss_mh_disorder_cur_superv - Heather
+    - remote vs. Would you feel comfortable discussing a mental health disorder with your direct supervisor(s)? comf_discuss_mh_disorder_cur_superv - Chad
+    -	Diagnosis vs. Would you feel comfortable discussing a mental health disorder with your direct supervisor(s)? comf_discuss_mh_disorder_cur_superv - Jennifer